jaredpalmer/formik/docs/api/fieldarray.md

 You can also iterate through an array of objects, by following a convention of `object[index].property` or `object.index.property` for the name attributes of `<Field />` or `<input />` elements in `<FieldArray />`.

+On rendering a dynamic list of items (removeable, sortable, etc), the best practice is to use a persistent `key` that is unique to each item, such as `object[index].id`.
+Using `index` as `key` can lead to an unexpected behavior.
+[Click here for more info](https://reactjs.org/docs/lists-and-keys.html#keys)

 ```jsx
 <Form>
   <FieldArray